Matalapa is of our most popular drip Cafe/House coffees.

-Matalapa is a fourth generation 190 acre farm at 4,100 feet above sea level.
+Matalapa, whose name means 'place where rivers are born', is a fourth generation 174 acre farm averaging 4,100 feet above sea level.
 It was founded in the late 1800's by Fidelia Lima, great grandmother of the current owner, Vickie Ann Dalton de Diaz.
-She maintains 14 acres of virgin tropical forest and keeps her coffee plants shaded with over forty varieties of shades trees.
+Vickie maintains 14 acres of virgin tropical forest and keeps her coffee plants shaded with over forty varieties of shades trees.

-Since winning the 2003 El Salvador Cup of Excellence Matalapa has only gotten better.
-This year's crop is very impressive for its sweetness and buttery body.
+Since winning in the 2003 El Salvador Cup of Excellence Matalapa has only gotten better.